MichalFrost/Portfolio/Explanation of basic concepts/4. Machine Learning/README.md

 ## 25/11/2024 - start of Understanding Data Engineering

+Data Scientist - is the person who exploit data, access databases, use pipeline outputs and has a strong analytical skills.

 Data Engineer - is the person who ingest and store data, set up databases, build data pipelines and has a strong software skills.

-Data Scientist - is the person who exploit data, access databases, use pipeline outputs and has a strong analytical skills.
+ETL framework for sedigning data pipelines:
+- Extract data
+- Transform extracted data
+- Load transformed data to another database

 ## 25/11/2024 - start of Understanding Machine Learning